cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 ### Cloudify Console

-To update license from Cloudify Console follow these steps:
+To update the license from the Cloudify Console follow these steps:

-1. Click on **License Management** option in users menu:
+1. Click the **License Management** option in the users menu:

     ![users menu - license management option]( /images/ui/license/users-menu-license-management-option.png )

-1. Click on **Edit License** button:
+1. Click the **Edit License** button:

     ![expired license]( /images/ui/license/expired-license.png )

-1. Paste license key into text area.
+1. Paste the license key into text area.
-1. Click **Update** button.
+1. Click the **Update** button.
-1. See all license details on the screen after successful update.
+1. The updated license details will be displayed in the License Management dialog.